The 2010 Essence Music Festival

 Sunday

 Trey Songz opened the show, serenading the ladies with his smooth vocals proving why he has becoming a sought after opening act.
-It’s interesting that Trey was Jill Scottselected to perform on the main stage while an artist of Joe’s caliber was in one of the Lounges but that’s why EMF is so great it give fans the option to see Joe close up if that was your preference.
+It’s interesting that Trey was selected to perform on the main stage while an artist of Joe’s caliber was in one of the Lounges but that’s why EMF is so great it give fans the option to see Joe close up if that was your preference.

 Jill Scott brought great energy with her soulful performance of her hits, "Golden," "The Way," "Long Walk," "Hate on Me “and” Crown Royal".
 Her operatic skills were in full force as she sang, “He Loves Me”.
 Jill couldn’t have done a better job energizing the crowd for Mary and Earth Wind and Fire.

 Mary J Blige has had a long run of great Essence performances with this year being her eighth appearance, and this one definitely sits at the top of the list.
 Mary also launched her new perfume, My Life during the weekend festivities.
 Blige has teamed up with Carol's Daughter with the release of her fragrance, which will officially go on sale July 31st.
-MJB had Trey MJBSongz come back onstage to perform their duet, We Got Hood Love.
-Mary asked the crowd to sing along with her rendition of "I'm Going Down and they were eager to accommodate her.
-Later T.I. surprised the audience with an appearance as he performed his rap on, “Good Love.”
+MJB had Trey

 Earth Wind and Fire closed out this year’s festival with their timeless music and energy.